 Other requirements for final grade

-Practical laboratory exercise; homework; and a written test or oral examination.
-Doctoral students should carry out and present a short literature project.
-The literature project should comprise a summary and analysis of the approaches to relevant turbulence research issues addressed in typically two selected journal papers.
-The literature project should also address possible sustainability aspects of the selected papers and of the specific research project of the PhD student.
+For final grade a practical laboratory exercise, an oral examination and a literature assignment is required.
+Doctoral students should carry out and present a short literature project, which consists of a summary and analysis of the approaches to relevant turbulence research issues.
+This is typically done by a presentation of two selected journal papers.
+The literature project should also address possible sustainability aspects of the selected papers and of the specific research project of

 Examiner